Morgan Valley: Coaching career

 After graduation, Valley spent one season as a student assistant with the Huskies before taking her first full-time coaching position at Holy Cross.
 After assistant coaching stops at New Hampshire and Towson, Valley had a four year stint as assistant coach under Sharon Dawley at UMass.
-After an assistant coaching stop at Virginia Tech, Valley joined the coaching staff at Washington where she was part of the Huskies 2016 Final Four run.
+After an assistant coaching stop at Virginia Tech, Valley joined the coaching staff at Washington where she was part of the Washington Huskies 2016 Final Four run.

 From 2017 to 2019, Valley was on staff at Arizona, until April 19, 2019 when she was named the ninth head coach in Hartford history, replacing Kim McNeill, who accepted a similar position at East Carolina.

 On April 21, 2021, it was announced that Valley would be returning to UConn as an assistant coach replacing Shea Ralph.